Team334/cd-slack/README.md

 - [ ] Trigger bot when a member of a particular team posts.
 - [ ] Get the entire post, not just preview
+- [ ] Ability to subscribe to threads